 - Environmental Management Systems (EMS)

-Regulations currently under discussion, a schedule of upcoming standards development committee meetings, and a forum for public comment are available on the INN website.
+A schedule of upcoming standards development committee meetings, and a forum for public comment are available on the INN website at Consulta Publica and Comités Técnicos.
 Any institution, private or public, may request the services of the INN for the development of a standard in accordance with most procedures.
-Moreover, institutions and company representatives can be active participants in the committee that is created when defining a certain standard.
-U.S. company representatives have, in fact, participated in such study discussions.
-The application request is available on-line.
+Institutions and company representatives can be participants in the committee that is created when defining a certain standard.
+U.S. company representatives have participated in study discussions and the application can be requested online.